xackery/telleq/README.md

 # telleq
-Tell EQ to do something (via Telnet)
+Tell EQ to do something via telnet